buonzz/l4-newrelic-insight/README.md

     'Insight'            => 'Buonzz\NewRelic\Insight\Laravel4\Facades\Insight',

+Pubish the configuration file

+    php artisan config:publish buonzz/l4-newrelic-insight

+Edit the config file in app/config/packages/buonzz/l4-newrelic-insight/config.php

+* account_id - is required, this should be your NewRelic Account ID
+* query_key - required when you need to retrieve data from NewRelic
+* insert_key - required when you need to insert custom events

 Usage
 -----

-Set the account id's and keys.

-    Insight::setAccountID('<put your account id here>'); // used to associate your account to calls Insight::setQueryKey('<put your query key here>'); // required to query data Insight::setInsertKey('<put your insert key here>'); // this is when you need to send custom events

 Execute Queries

     $nrql = "SELECT uniquecount(session) FROM PageView";